vivekmiyani/offline_broadcaster/README.md

 # OfflineBroadcaster
-This gem aims to deliver messages/data or save into database for later delivery to the receiver according to their (online/offline) status.
+- This gem aims to deliver messages/data or save into database for later delivery to the receiver according to their (online/offline) status.
+- The main advantage to use this gem is that we can eliminate message delivery logic from our application code.
+So we can directly do broadcast without worrying about the user status.

 ## Installation